Binarized ResNet: Enabling Robust Automatic Modulation Classification at the resource-constrained Edge: Experimental evaluation

+The proposed RBLResNet architecture achieves an accuracy of $86.95\%$ with a significant improvement of $24.75\%$ and $27.42\%$ over the RBNN versions of MCNet and RMLResNet at $10$ dB SNR while saving on both memory and computational complexity.
+The RBLResNet has a memory requirement of $0.06$ MB, which is lower than any other real network.
+Lightweight \cite{kim2020lightweight} is one of the few existing works in which a real network achieves an accuracy of $91.48\%$ at $10$dB with less computation and memory requirement.
+But while taking a rotated binarization of Lightweight's architecture, it did not learn anything meaningful.
+The proposed method RBLResNet has $18$ times lesser computation and $6.7$ times lesser memory requirement than Lightweight.

+Further, we implemented ensemble methods, namely bagging and multilevel classification, to bridge the gap between RBLResNet and the real networks.
+Recall that the bagged network that uses two and four RBLResNets are called RBLResNet-Bag2 and RBLResNet-Bag4, respectively.
+The $10$dB accuracy for proposed RBLResNet-Bag2 and RBLResNet-Bag4 are $88.42\%$ and $89.70\%$, respectively.

+We further use multilevel classification to divide the 24 modulation schemes into three clusters with eight modulation classes each.
+This reduces the problem into one subproblem of dividing the 24 classes into three equal clusters and three subproblems of classifying those eight classes from a cluster.
+Our RBLResNet is trained specifically for each subproblem, giving better accuracy than bagging.
+Multilevel classification helps us gain a massive $5\%$ over the standard RBLResNet at $10$dB, with an accuracy of $91.95\%$.
+While implementing the multilevel classification, we noted that two out of the three clusters provided better accuracy.
+To address this, we propose RBLResNet-MCK, employing an architecture with more filters for that cluster with weaker performance.
+This technique yields an accuracy of $93.39\%$ better than the vanilla multilevel classification.
+The proposed RBLResNet-MCK performs better than real-valued Lightweight, saving $6.36$ times in computations.

+In Fig. \ref{fig:ACC vs snr}, we see the performance of different architectures over a range of SNRs.
+The proposed LResNet outperforms all the other methods, closely followed by RBLResNet-MCK, which performs better than all other SOTA networks for almost the entire range.
+At lower SNRs, RBLResNet-Bag4 has comparable accuracy with RBLResNet-MCK and performs better than other real architecture.
+The RBNN versions of MCNet and RMLResNet perform poorly for the entire range, and their performance falls sharply at lower SNRs, which further proves that simply binarizing any network does not guarantee good performance.

+We acknowledge that ensemble methods increase performance with increasing complexity.
+However, Multilevel classification performs better than bagging with lesser complexity compared to the RBLResNet-Bag 4 network.
+The performance of ensemble networks is shown in Fig. \ref{fig:ACC vs snr2} for a range of SNRs.
+It can be seen that bagged ensemble methods perform better than single RBLResNet over the entire range of SNRs.
+Further, RBLResNet-MCK almost catches up with LResNet over the SNR range (-2 to 6dB).

-\fi In Fig. \ref{fig:Performance plot} we have compared memory, computation, and the accuracy of all the architectures.
-The methods that lie in the bottom right part of the scatter plot have maximum accuracy and need the least computing power.
-The memory requirement is shown by the color map.
-It clearly shows that the proposed binarized version has the lowest computation and memory requirement out of all without compromising much on accuracy.
+In Fig. \ref{fig:Performance plot}, we have compared the computation, accuracy, and memory of different architectures.
+The methods in the bottom right of the scatter plot have maximum accuracy and require the least computing power.
+The color-map shows the memory requirement.
+It clearly shows that the proposed RBLResNet and its ensembled versions have the lowest computation and memory requirements while achieving accuracies better than some SOTA architectures.
+RBLResNet-MCK is at the bottom rightmost part of the plot, which shows its superiority over other architectures while considering memory, computational complexity, and accuracy.